dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 With the primary constructor, the modifier `const` could have been placed on the class (`const class`) rather than on the class name.
-This feature puts it on the class name because the notion of a "constant class" conflicts with actual semantics: It is the constructor which is constant because it is able to be invoked during constant expression evaluation; it can also be invoked at run time, and there could be other (non-constant) constructors.
+This feature puts it on the class name because the notion of a "constant class" conflicts with the actual semantics: It is the constructor which is constant because it is able to be invoked during constant expression evaluation; it can also be invoked at run time, and there could be other (non-constant) constructors.
 This means that it is at least potentially